Radhika734/dataplay-student-insights/README.md

 To evaluate and improve internship program outcomes, the following key performance indicators (KPIs) were developed:

 - Students Enrollment and Engagement Overview
-- Student Profile and Internship Readiness Geo-distribution
+- Student Profile and Internship Readiness
 - Geography, Experience, and Challenge Insights

 ## Key Insights